 Cardinal Enjoying Berries is about 9 x 11 inches, $125, and features a few techniques including a m ix of Gesso with the watercolor.
 I just wanted to convey a happy cardinal loving his surroundings.
 I enjoy these colors together: yellows, resd, greens and blues.
-Click here to contact me about purchasing the painting.
-I am using it as a reference for bird-painting classes I am teaching in 2019 to beginner watercolorists.
-It also will be available in note card format.
+This painting sold at the 2019 Master Gardeners of Oakland County symposium.
+Click here to contact me about purchasing notecards of this painting.
+I am also using it as a reference for bird-painting classes I am teaching in 2019 to beginner watercolorists.

 Cardinals.
 As you may know these lovely birds carry messages for us and good karma.
 Even the name, cardinal, refers to spiritual meaning.
 They say if you see one, focus on what you’re thinking at that time, or put out a good and positive thought to the universe, to the One above, or to those you love.
 This painting is a combination of cardinals I spotted at Stony Creek Metro Park in Michigan and my back yard flowering crabapple tree, which shows its glory throughout the year, from May’s pink blossoms to December’s berries (always a draw for birds).
 Spiritual Messenger is about 8 by 11 inches and sells for $125.
 Click here to contact me about purchasing the painting.
 I am using it as a reference for bird-painting classes I’ll be teaching in 2019 to beginner watercolorists.
 It also will be available in note card format.